jackivan88/wseh2017-18/Chapter 1.1 The Five Themes of Geography.md

 ## Opening Instructions

+### Period 1

 1. Find your new assigned seat
 2. Write down tonight's homework in your planner and leave your planner on your desk for me to sign
-3. Review the syllabus in preparation for the Class Supply List, Class Procedures, and Class Preparation quizzes
+3. Review the syllabus in preparation for the Class Supply List Quiz

+### Period 2

+1. Write down tonight's homework in your planner and leave your planner on your desk for me to sign
+2. Log into your computer and open Google Chrome
+3. Go to Socrative.com and log in as a student
+4. Type in OLINDA for the room name and your first and last name when asked
+5. Review the syllabus in preparation for the Class Procedures Quiz

+### Period 3

+1. Write down tonight's homework in your planner and leave your planner on your desk for me to sign
+2. Make sure you have all your class supplies ready for the quiz

 ## Assessment

 1. Class Supply List Quiz (9/8)
-2. Class Class Procedures quiz (9/11)
+2. Class Procedures quiz (9/11)
-3. Class Class Preparation quiz (9/12)
+3. Class Preparation quiz (9/12)

 ## Prior Knowledge